bhikandeshmukh/PI-X-TO/README.md

 ###### <p align="center"> *You can check [Instagram](https://www.instagram.com/bhikan_deshmukh)✌*

 ### What is PI-X-TO??
 PI-X-TO is powered by aladdin coded by @bhikan_deshmukh.
-PI-X-TO help u for increasing Instagram followers
+PI-X-TO help u for Boost Your Device Touch Responce or Give you stable Ping for games

 ### Installation PI-X-TO